fommil/fpmortals/manuscript/complete.md

 ### Complicated Derivations

 Shapeless allows for a lot more kinds of derivations than are possible with `scalaz-deriving` or Magnolia.
-As an example of an encoder / decoder than are not possible with Magnolia, consider this simple XML model from [`xmlformat`](https://gitlab.com/fommil/scalaz-deriving/tree/master/examples/xmlformat)
+As an example of an encoder / decoder that are not possible with Magnolia, consider this XML model from [`xmlformat`](https://gitlab.com/fommil/scalaz-deriving/tree/master/examples/xmlformat)

 {lang="text"}
 ~~~~~~~~